rifatsaown/random-user-api/README.md

-# This is a Starter Template for MVC Node.js Express.js MongoDB Application
+# Random User Api

 ## Description
-This is a simple MVC application using Node.js, Express.js and MongoDB.
-Use this as a starter template for your next project.
+This is a simple Random User Api , where you can get random user data and also can add user data to the database.

 ## Technologies
 - TypeScript